World Sees Third-Warmest July With Slight Respite In Global Temperatures

 The heat extended across continents.
 In Europe, the average land temperature reached 21.12 degrees Celsius last month, making it the fourth-warmest July on record for the continent.

 Northern Europe saw the most intense anomalies, according to the C3S.
-The Fennoscandia region experienced Europe's most pronounced above-average air temperatures, with heatwave conditions especially affecting Sweden and Finland, while southeastern European countries endured heatwaves and wildfires.
+The Fennoscandia region experienced Europe's most pronounced above-average air temperatures, with heatwave conditions especially affecting Sweden and Finland, while southeastern European countries endured heatwaves and wildfires, Xinhua news agency reported.

 Beyond Europe, below-average temperatures were recorded in parts of North America, South America, India, most of Australia and some regions in Africa and Antarctica, the C3S report said.